The 12 Best Ski Resorts in Japan 2022

 Many employees speak English, so they can help if you are looking for daycare or ski lessons in English.
 Families of travelers can visit Furano Ski Resort without any problem.

-Aside from the skiing, you can also experience hot springs, ice hole fishing, and even try on a kimono.
+In addition to skiing, you can also experience hot springs, ice-hole fishing, and even try on a kimono.
 There are many Japanese restaurants in the area, so you can get the full Japanese cultural experience while you are visiting.

 Places to stay